liamnewmarch/blog/content/posts/input-range-angular.md

 ---
 date: 2015-04-07
+title: Using range inputs with AngularJS
 summary: Get a numeric value from only eleven lines of code.
-layout: posts/post.njk
-tags: post
-title: Using range inputs with AngularJS
 ---

 I was working on an AngularJS project recently that used HTML input sliders like this: